 You don’t enjoy marketing?

-You mean cold calling and sending 10 query emails a week doesn’t make you feel all warm and fuzzy inside?
-How odd… because that’s exactly what every other freelance blogger tells me, too.
+You mean cold calling and sending 10 query emails a week doesn’t make

 This may be reckless, but here we go: